MideGiwa/hngx-backend/stage2/DOCUMENTATION.md

 > https://hngx-backend-stage2.onrender.com{user_id}
 > ```

-- This endpoint gets a person for the databse using the provided user_id.
+- This endpoint gets a person for the database using the provided user_id.
 - Supposing user_id is "6501b21566e81972799a64af";

 ### Example Response (**raw**)